halgurdh/dars-islam/README.md

 app talks to Supabase directly from the browser; there's no server process to run in production.

+After running the SQL migrations, two Supabase **dashboard** settings (not SQL) are also required before accounts work:
+- **Authentication → Providers**: confirm Email (magic link) is enabled, and enable **Anonymous sign-ins** (required for the no-email student join flow).
+- **Authentication → Emails**: set up a real SMTP provider before relying on this beyond testing — Supabase's built-in sender has strict rate limits.

 **Docker** (fastest way to self-host — builds the site and serves it with nginx, nothing else runs in the container):

 ```bash